delatbabel/site-config/README.md

 ## Repository

-The Repository class, SiteConfigRepository, contains enough information to be able to load the **current** configuration from the database, including knowing about the current website and environment.
+The Repository class, ConfigLoaderRepository, contains enough information to be able to load the **current** configuration from the database, including knowing about the current website and environment.
 The detecton of the environment and website, as well as the actual machinery of loading configuration for a generic website and environment, is left to the Model classes.
+The ConfigLoaderRepository class also handles all of the caching.

+The ConfigSaverRepository class contains enough information to know which configuration values to store when saving configuration data to the database, and to reload it after it has been saved.

 This provides a distinction between the business logic (deciding on what is to be done, and asking for it to be done) from the database model (loading or saving the data without making logic